Code No. 605.1R1 Selection of Instructional Materials Regulations

 2. Placing no constraints on individual aspirations and opportunity.

-3. Giving comprehensive, accurate, and balanced representation to minority groups and women - in art and science, history and literature, and in all other fields of life and culture.
+3. Giving comprehensive, accurate, and balanced representation (ex. minority groups) - in art and science, history and literature, and in all other fields of life and culture.

 4. To intelligently, quickly, and effectively anticipate and meet needs through awareness of subjects of local, national and international interest and significance; and,